-Vacuum systems are an essential part of medical gases in healthcare facilities.
-Pumps must be able to provide "high flows, and constant, uninterrupted negative pressure."
+Vacuum systems are an essential part of the medical gas system in healthcare facilities.
+Pumps must be able to provide "high flows and constant, uninterrupted negative pressure."

 Types of Vacuum Pumps for Medical and Hospital Use

-A medical vacuum pump system must meet NFPA99 design standards.
-"The minimum size is a duplex system where one vacuum pump can carry the entire hospital load, and the 2nd pump (lag pump) then provides 100% backup."
+A medical vacuum pump system must meet NFPA 99 design standards.
+NFPA 99 states, "The minimum size is a duplex system where one vacuum pump can carry the entire hospital load, and the 2nd pump (lag pump) then provides 100% backup."

-Powerex was the first company to package NFPA 99 compliant scroll systems.
+Powerex was the first company to package NFPA 99-compliant scroll compressors and systems.
 Their medical vacuum brochure covers the benefits of the different pumps and how it works.Dry Claw Pump Technology

 "Inside the pump housing, two claw-shaped rotors take in air as they rotate in opposite directions.
 The rotors compress the air, then discharge it through a silencer into the atmosphere.
 The pumping chamber is dry.
 There is no contact between the rotors or the cylinder wall eliminating internal wear and replacing parts.
 The rotors are synchronized by gears requiring a small amount of oil in the gear housing."